allebone/help.omni.af.mil/docs/PEX/Training.md

 Add Additional Tasks

-This option al ows the instructor to add tasks not normal y covered in the open BOI.
+This option all ows the instructor to add tasks not normally covered in the open BOI.

 A.  Open the Gradesheet.